sudorandom/kmcd.dev/content/posts/2026/bgp-kmcd-dev/index.md

 With Rust handling the data ingestion, the Go viewer was freed up to focus entirely on the **24/7 YouTube live stream**.
 Using the [Ebitengine](https://ebitengine.org/) game engine, the Go application is now just a lean client that renders a 2D Mollweide projection of the globe at 60 FPS.
 This output is captured by OBS and pushed to YouTube.
 That 60 FPS target is nearly always reached now, when it was a pipedream with the first architecture.

 Yes, I know how insane I sound when I say "oh, and Go is used for the frontend", but I learned to respect the performance and robustness of Ebitengine for this specific real-time visualization task.
-This is what personal projects are for: to do things you wouldn't normally do in ways you wouldn't normally do it.
+This is what personal projects are for: to do things you wouldn't normally do in ways you wouldn't normally do them.

 ### Unifying on Protobuf